evergreen-innovations/dlc-documentation/docs/_interface/02_dataSources.md

 DOE's [Water Power Technology Office's](https://www.energy.gov/eere/water/water-power-technologies-office) (WPTO) US Wave Dataset.

-The modeled data is hosted publicly by DOE and WPTO.
-See the docs [here](https://registry.opendata.aws/wpto-pds-us-wave/).
+The modeled data is [hosted publicly](https://registry.opendata.aws/wpto-pds-us-wave/) by DOE and WPTO.

 The data is currently a 32-year data set (1979-2010) with plans to expand the date range in the future.